University of Amsterdam: Student body

 In 2010, the university had an enrolment of 32,739 students: 20,185 undergraduate students, 9,361 master's students, 1,235 doctoral students, and 412 post-doctoral students.
-Of all students, 93.4% are Dutch citizens and 6.6% are international students.
+Of all students, 66% are Dutch citizens and 34% are international students.
 UvA has over 2,500 international students and researchers that come from over 100 countries.
 Full-time students comprised 91% of the student body.
 In 2010 students were enrolled in 7 faculties and the Amsterdam University College: 24% in Humanities, 13% in Law, 7% in Medicine, 1% in Dentistry, 11% in Science, 13% in Economics & Business, 30% in Social & Behavioral Sciences, and 0.5% in the Amsterdam University College.

 Overall, 20% of students in bachelor's programs complete their degree within three years, 48% in four years, and 69% in five years; 71% of master's students completed their degree in two years.
 Students on average successfully complete 44 ECTS credits during the academic year.
 In 2007, 88% of master's and doctoral graduates went on to paying jobs, with an additional 5% going on to continue their education within 1.5 years of graduating.

 University rankings

-On a subject basis the QS World University Rankings ranked the university in the top 75 in four out of five of the domains: Social Sciences & Management (41), Arts & Humanities (43), Life Sciences & Medicine (69) and Natural Sciences (75).
+According to the US News rankings of Best Global Universities the UvA is ranked among the top 10 best universities in Europe.
+Furthermore, the UvA is ranked 53d in the 2023-2024 QS World University Rankings.
+The UvA is one of two Dutch universities in the top 100 universities in the world.

+In the 2023 ARWU Global Ranking of Academic Subjects, the UvA is ranked in first place globally in the field of Communication.
+Other UvA disciplines with high rankings include Psychology (8), Sociology (10), and Political Science (15).

 The 2011-12 Times Higher Education World University Rankings ranked the University of Amsterdam 30th in Arts & Humanities and 40th in Social Sciences, making it the highest ranking Dutch university in these fields and the highest ranking continental European university in the Social Sciences.

 The 2017 CWTS Leiden Global university ranking ranked the University of Amsterdam in the Global Top 8 in the field of social sciences and humanities.

 The CHE Excellence Ranking rated the school excellent in all seven categories for research, making it the only Dutch institution to accomplish this distinction.